How long does our criminal record check take?

-When you apply for or renew an SIA licence we check your criminal record.
+When you apply for or renew an SIA licence we check to see if you have a criminal record.
 We do this by submitting something called a 'disclosure request' to one of the UK‘s three disclosure bodies: Access NI (Northern Ireland), Disclosure Scotland and the Disclosure and Barring Service (DBS).
-Which one we use will be determined by your address history.

-If you live overseas or you have spent six continuous months or more outside the UK, you must in addition provide evidence of a criminal record check from the relevant country or countries.
-The checks need to cover the five years prior to your application.
+- If you live overseas or you have spent six continuous months or more outside the UK within the last five years, visit the ‘Overseas Criminal Record Checks' page of our website before you apply.
+You will need to provide evidence of a criminal record check from the relevant country or countries and this can take time, so it is better to get this started before you apply.

 Receiving your criminality disclosure is not the end of the process.
 Many of the other checks we do result in yes/no answers - for example: